flixpressllc/FlixpressBlog/_posts/2016-12-17-text-to-speech.md

 If you want to know exactly how to use the new feature, we have an in-depth [how-to article describing TTS][how-to] features of our templates.

 [how-to]: {{ site.baseurl }}{% post_url 2016-12-17-how-to-use-text-to-speech %}
+[HAL]: https://youtu.be/rGix1Na_qhI?t=1m54s "2013 video of TTS software"
+[russian]: https://translate.google.com/#en/ru/What%20should%20I%20say%20to%20my%20new%20audience%3F "Google Translate: English to Russian"